krutoi-muzhik/LS/README.md

  # Make:
   Use "make ls" to compile programm

-  Use "make clean" to delete all object object and executable files
+  Use "make clean" to delete all object and executable files

   (for linux only)